Syria needs grow, rebel-held north out of reach: U.N.

 She held talks with Suhair al-Atassi, a vice president of the opposition Syrian National Council, on Monday.
 Syrian deputy foreign minister Hossam Eddin attended the closed-door Geneva forum on Tuesday but opposed the rebels taking part, she said.

-The Syrian government has agreed that 3 more international agencies could deploy aid workers - Mercy Corps, NRC and Merlin - bringing the total to 11, but still not enough, Amos said.
+The Syrian government has agreed that 3 more international agencies could deploy aid workers - Mercy Corps, NRC and Merlyn - bringing the total to 11, but still not enough, Amos said.

 “With respect to the Turkish border, I have spoken to the (Syrian) government on a number of occasions about allowing us to bring in supplies across that border.
 My last conversation with them was yesterday.
 The answer remains no,” Amos said.